grassdog/osx/README.md

 - Open and set up Dropbox and 1Password

-- Enable apps in accessbility
+- Enable apps in accessibility
 - Set reduce transparency
 - Set caps lock as control
+- Add Notes and code into Finder sidebar
 - Set desktop background to point to Dropbox wallpaper folder
 - Don't play feedback when volume is changed
 - Set up iTerm